 For a more natural reverb, darken the sound with an LPF.

-Don't abuse of reverbs.
-Most of the time, you want to hear it barely.
+Don't abuse reverbs.
+Most of the time, you want to barely hear it.
 An excess of wet sounds usually is synonymous with a poor mix.

 To keep the mix tidy and add space, consider using stereo delays instead of reverbs.

-Saturate/compress/EQ the return of the reverb if you want to customise it and give it some extra character.
+Saturate/compress/EQ the return of the reverb if you want to customize it and give it some extra character.

-A good amount of diffusion works well for percussive sound.
+A good amount of diffusion works well for percussive sounds.
 A lower amount of diffusion works better for pad sounds.

-Usually, the pre-delay can vary between 20ms and 50ms, but you can always experiment trying longer pre-delay's times.
+Usually, the pre-delay can vary between 20ms and 50ms, but you can always experiment by trying longer pre-delay times.